Serving all people by providing personalized health and wellness through exemplary care, education and research.

 An MRI may be used to examine bones, joints, and soft tissues such as cartilage, muscles, and tendons for things like:

-There may be other reasons for your doctor to recommend an MRI of the bones, joints, or soft tissue.
+There may be other reasons for your healthcare provider to recommend an MRI of the bones, joints, or soft tissue.

 There is no risk of exposure to radiation during an MRI procedure.